 Now you can decide (depending on the size of your rock) how many dots you should put in between each one of these dots to have evenly spaced dots all around the main large dot.

 When To Change The Size of the Dots

 To begin with, you’ll want to paint two rounds of small dots.
-This depends also on the size of your rocks and your spacing, but when the gaps between your dots will be too big it’s time to make larger sized dots to always keep the gaps a similar size.
+This, again, depends also on the size of your rocks and your spacing.
+When the gaps between your dots will be too big, it’s time to make larger sized dots to always keep the gaps a similar size.

 Changing Colors on Your Ladybug Mandala